How to Bring a Steady Stream of Patients to Your Nurse Practitioner Practice

 They May Not Know How to Market

-Most business owners know they should market … if they want to build a solid, revenue-producing business.
+Most practice owners know they should market … if they want to build a solid, successful practice.

-And so the question is: where do I start, and what should I do?
+The question is: where do you start, and what should you do?

-• Or would it be better to go with Facebook and Google ads?
+• Should you go with Facebook or Google ads?

 • How about advertising on billboards?

-• Would sending postcards be a good idea?
+• Is a neighborhood mailing a good idea?

-• And what about business cards, flyers, articles, online directories, a website, posting to social media, and everything else?
+• And what about business cards, flyers, articles, online directories, a website, or posting to social media?

-Now, let me share a marketing quote with you.
-One that applies to marketers and customers alike …
+Let me share a marketing quote with you that applies to marketers and customers alike …

-When marketing your practice, you don’t have to do everything.
-Pick one or two things that resonate with you, get to know, and understand how they work, and apply them … Consistently!
+When marketing your practice, you don’t have to do it all.
+Pick one or two things that resonate with you.
+Understand how they work, and apply them … consistently!
 That’s it!

 I think not!